Bearer/php-agent/README.md

 ### FAQ

-**Question:** My project already have Symfony HttpClient, need I install php curl extension ?
+**Question:** My project uses the Symfony HttpClient, do I need to install the PHP cURL extension?

-**Answer:** Yes, Bearer Agent only handle curl requests so you need to enable the extension.
+**Answer:** Yes, Bearer Agent only handles cURL requests so you need to enable the extension.